Hearing damage is a real problem that most people tend to overlook.

 Turning down the volume on your headphones or using really great earplugs could work easily for an audience member or even a musician.

-Still, singers need to plan a bit harder when it comes to how they should protect their ears in loud environments like festivals, studios, and clubs.
+Still, musicians need to plan a bit harder when it comes to how they should protect their ears in loud environments like festivals, studios, and clubs.

 When you're on stage singing, you need to be able to still hear the music and hear yourself well when you dampen the sound hitting your eardrums.